ThemeMountain/docs/source/_pine/components/accordion.blade.md

 # Make room in your emails with a familiar component

-Accordions in Acorn are meant for mobile devices, and they work similar to their website counterparts.
+Accordions in Pine are meant for mobile devices, and they work similar to their website counterparts.
 For desktop and web email clients, the accordion content will be visible.

 <div class="my-6">
     <ul class="tabs">